 Many couples have had long term relationships with active sex lives without the spread of Herpes simplex virus.
 If the partner with HSV is conscious and aware of when an outbreak is beginning (itching, burning, tingling) and refrains from sex until the outbreak is fully healed then transmission is very unlikely.

 To give you a realistic idea that demonstrates exactly how safe sex with an HSV+ partner can be, take a look at the numbers provided by scientific studies.

 If also using condoms or anti-viral drugs, it cuts those already-staggering odds in half, to 2% a year.
-The possibility of spreading HSV on any given night would then become 1/20,000.
-To put this in perspective, you have a better chance of literally dying in a car accident tomorrow on your way to school or work (1/18,585), although, surely this “risk” won’t stop you from driving.
+The possibility of spreading HSV on any given night would then become a 0.5% or 99.5% chance that you won’t.

 Simply put, 99% odds are excellent.
 If you had a 99% chance of winning the lottery, would you buy a ticket?
 You’d be crazy not to.
 There’s no arguing with that.